Gcchinese/Grasscutter/README.md

 EN | [中文](README_zh-CN.md)

+This branch is made by members of the gcchina technical team and mainly repairs various functions that have not yet been realized

 **Attention:** We always welcome contributors to the project.
 Before adding your contribution, please carefully read our [Code of Conduct](https://github.com/Grasscutters/Grasscutter/blob/stable/CONTRIBUTING.md).

 ## Current features